—Umuco W’Urukundo · Los Angeles · Operating globally

 Hate is taught.
 And anything taught can be unlearned.

-Kind Kulture uses personal storytelling — led by survivors, youth, and people history tried to silence — to interrupt the cycles of dehumanization that lead to violence, division, and inherited trauma.
+Kind Kulture uses personal storytelling — led by survivors, young people, and those history tried to silence — to interrupt the cycles of dehumanization that lead to violence, division, and inherited trauma.

-Founded by Rwandan genocide survivor and author Dydine Umunyana Anderson, we have spent a decade proving what peacebuilding researchers have long argued: the human story, told well, is the single most effective tool against hate that humanity has ever developed.
+Founded by Rwandan genocide survivor and author Dydine Umunyana Anderson, we have spent over a decade proving what peacebuilding researchers have long argued: the human story, told well, is the most powerful tool against hate that we have.

 THE PROBLEM WE EXIST TO SOLVE